KeyError in Dictionaries

 Introduction:

-A KeyError in Python occurs when you try to access a key that doesn’t exist in a dictionary.
+KeyError in Python occurs when you try to access a key that doesn’t exist in a dictionary.
 This can happen due to typos or if the key was never added.
 Understanding how to handle KeyErrors is crucial for effective error management in your code.
 Let’s look at common causes and prevention strategies.

 Preventing and Handling KeyError in Dictionaries